vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 <!-- TODO: Add activeMatch and other info -->

-Just like navbar, if you are not satisfied with the page's icon or feel that the page title is too long, you can configure an object instead.
+Just like navbar, if you are not satisfied with the page’s icon or feel that the page title is too long, you can configure an object instead.
 Available configuration items are:

 - `text:`: item text
 - `link`: item link